prowler-cloud/prowler/README.md

 or set manually up your `~/.aws/credentials` file properly.

-There are some helpfull tools to save time in this process like [aws-mfa-script](https://github.com/asagage/aws-mfa-script) or [aws-cli-mfa](https://github.com/sweharris/aws-cli-mfa).
+There are some helpful tools to save time in this process like [aws-mfa-script](https://github.com/asagage/aws-mfa-script) or [aws-cli-mfa](https://github.com/sweharris/aws-cli-mfa).

 ### AWS Managed IAM Policies